dbilovd/ror_api/README.md

 ## Important Notes

-1. All amounts are in Pesewas (GHP)
+1. All amounts are in GHP (Pesewas.)
+So When a timesheet will return 1000 representing GHS 10.

 ## API Documentation